Snaacky/thewiki/docs/guides/playback.md

 The best solution is to use G-SYNC/G-SYNC Compatible or FreeSync Premium. *Normal FreeSync may work if your monitor supports [Low Framerate Compensation (LFC)](https://www.amd.com/en/technologies/free-sync-faq#faq-What-is-Low-Framerate-Compensation?).
 You will also need to use a media player that supports adaptive sync, such as [mpv](https://mpv.io).*

-You may need to force exclusive fullscreen in mpv to activate adaptive sync, this can be done by adding `ontop` & `fullscreen` to your config file.
-You can tell adaptive sync is working when your cursor feels laggy, as this means your display has dropped refresh rate to match the content.
+Additionally, you may need to force exclusive fullscreen to activate adaptive sync.
+In mpv, this can be done by adding `ontop` & `fullscreen` to your `mpv.conf` file.
+You can tell adaptive sync is active when your cursor feels laggy, as this means your display has dropped its refresh rate to match the content.

 +++ Automatic Refresh Rate Adjustment
 Many modern streaming devices (e.g. Amazon Fire TV, Apple TV, NVIDIA SHIELD, etc.) will have the option to change the TV refresh rate to match the content frame rate, either through the device's settings or a setting in the playback software (Kodi, Plex, etc.)

-24/30/60 fps content should all work perfectly. *25 fps content requires 25/50Hz support, which some TVs in [NTSC regions](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/PAL-NTSC-SECAM.svg/2560px-PAL-NTSC-SECAM.svg.png) do not support.*
+24/30/60 fps content should all work perfectly.
+25 fps content requires 25/50Hz support, *which some TVs in [NTSC regions](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/PAL-NTSC-SECAM.svg/2560px-PAL-NTSC-SECAM.svg.png) do not support.*

 ![NTSC Regions](https://i.imgur.com/Xb0Frlb.png)